adamwan-nexplore/guidebook-nxp-hk/what-we-share/schema-first-api-design.md

 ## Challenges

 - Cannot guarantee the mock interfaces the same to the final products
-  - Uncertainies on wrong work
+  - Uncertainties on wrong work
 - Overlook some tasks
   - Mock APIs cannot reflect all the interactions
 - Introduce more communication overhead